kunalGhoshOne/imap-smtp/README.md

 - **Multi-Port SMTP**: Support for ports 25 (forwarding), 587 (STARTTLS), and 465 (SSL)
 - **IMAP Server**: Support for ports 143 (no SSL) and 993 (SSL) for email retrieval
 - **LMTP Server**: Support for port 24 (no SSL) and 1024 (SSL) for local mail transfer
+- **Incoming Email Delivery**: Automatic delivery of incoming emails from external servers to user mailboxes
 - **Mailbox Management**: REST API for creating, deleting, and managing mailboxes
 - **Email Sending**: DNS MX lookup and external mail server delivery
 - **Dynamic IP Selection**: Send emails from different IP addresses based on API response